 Notice that after plotting, the dots seem to form clusters.
 That very promising!
 If you were asked to draw a line on this plane, to separate these two clusters, it could be easily done.
 Our brain's neural nets have already solved the the spatial problem.
 Now let's see if an artificial neural net can solve the same problem.

-Take a close look at the input options in Figure-1 on the right.
+To assess the performance, take a look at the input options in Figure-1.
 There are a bunch of X variables with subscripts and superscripts, and next to each is a box with various color gradients.
 For now, let's focus on just two of those symbols, and what they mean to us...